-g) Fixed Assets
+g) Intangible and tangible fixed Assets

 Capital items with a value over £2,000 are treated as fixed assets.
-Depreciation is provided on all fixed assets to write off the cost of these assets over their expected useful life.
+Depreciation / amortisation is provided on all fixed assets to write off the cost of these assets over their expected useful life.
 The following straight line depreciation rates have been used:

-Freehold buildings 1.66% Boats and dinghies 10% Freehold improvements 10% Motor vehicles 25% Leasehold improvements Lease term Furniture, Fixtures & Fittings 20% Training ships and yachts 5% Computer equipment 25% h) Investments
+Freehold buildings 1.66% Boats and dinghies 10% Freehold improvements 10% Motor vehicles 25% Leasehold improvements Lease term Furniture, Fixtures & Fittings 20% Training ships and yachts 5% Computers & software 25% h) Investments

-NOTES TO THE ACCOUNTS (CONTINUED) YEAR ENDED 31 MARCH 2018
+NOTES TO THE ACCOUNTS (CONTINUED) YEAR ENDED 31 MARCH 2019